Data protection at PAYBACK

 During electronic transfer, customer data is encrypted using the internationally recognised security standard 128 Bit-SSL which is also employed by banks.
 A security architecture featuring several firewalls ensures the process is protected.

-No. If they did, it would reflect very badly on PAYBACK as a direct marketing company.
-Our task is to make customers aware of offers from companies that are of interest to them – and to do so at sensible and appropriate intervals.
-One rule therefore states that customers are to receive no more than one PAYBACK mailshot per month.
+No, our task is to make customers aware of offers from companies that are of interest to them – and to do so at sensible and appropriate intervals.

 The customer is deleted from the list of members and the distribution list.
 He/she is no longer listed as a member and will not be contacted.
 However, according to the German Commercial Code, as a trader, PAYBACK is obliged to retain all accounting vouchers in order to ensure business transactions can be traced for a period of ten years.
 In addition, PAYBACK is obliged to disclose information to customers and partners.
 PAYBACK must therefore retain all data.
 This data is not divulged to any other party and is not used for marketing purposes.
 Once the retention period has expired, the data is deleted in its entirety.